Harold Interlocking

-Harold Interlocking is a large railroad junction located in New York City.
-It is the busiest rail junction in the United States.
-It serves trains on Amtrak's Northeast Corridor and the Long Island Rail Road's Main Line and Port Washington Branch, which diverge at the junction.
+Harold Interlocking is a large railroad junction in New York City.
+The busiest rail junction in the United States, it serves trains on Amtrak's Northeast Corridor and the Long Island Rail Road's Main Line and Port Washington Branch, which diverge at the junction.

 Reconstruction work on Harold Interlocking started in 2009, as part of the East Side Access project to bring LIRR service to a new station under Grand Central Terminal.
-As part of the project, two tunnels for Northeast Corridor trains to bypass Harold Interlocking were built to address congestion problems and occasional accidents.
+As part of the project, two tunnels for Northeast Corridor trains to bypass Harold Interlocking were built to reduce congestion and accidents.

 Location and operation

-The junction is located in Queens, New York, east of the East River Tunnels and next to Amtrak's and NJ Transit Rail Operations' Sunnyside Yard.
-During the rush hour period, over 40 trains per hour pass through the interlocking; and a total of 783 trains each weekday.
-In addition to Amtrak trains, the interlocking serves the Long Island Rail Road (LIRR), whose Main Line and Port Washington Branch diverge from the Northeast Corridor at Harold Interlocking.
+The junction sits in Queens, New York, east of the East River Tunnels and next to Amtrak's and NJ Transit Rail Operations' Sunnyside Yard.
+It sees 783 trains each weekday, including more than 40 per hour at peak periods.
+The interlocking serves Amtrak trains on the Northeast Corridor and the Long Island Rail Road (LIRR), whose Main Line and Port Washington Branch diverge from the Corridor here.

-The complexity of the junction and the large volume of traffic have caused frequent delays and occasional accidents in this portion of the Northeast Corridor.
+The complexity of the junction and the large volume of traffic have caused frequent delays and occasional accidents.

 History

 The Pennsylvania Railroad built the Harold Interlocking in 1908 as part of the New York Tunnel Extension project, which built Pennsylvania Station, the North River Tunnels (under the Hudson River), the East River Tunnels and Sunnyside Yard.

-The interlocking was renovated in summer 1990 during a nine-week modernization project.
-This renovation was conducted several months after a power surge caused trains to be stuck in the interlocking.
+The interlocking was renovated over a nine-week period in summer 1990, several months after a power surge caused trains to be stuck in the interlocking.
 Since the 1990s, Harold Interlocking has been controlled from a tower at Penn Station.